LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Saves all changed config values to persistent storage.
+Writes all changed config values to the database so they persist across restarts.

 **Parameters:**